-Mike has spent pretty much all his career working part-time: he’s been working part-time for more than 15 years.
-To help you get to a shorter, saner workweek, I sat down to interview Mike about how he does it.
+Mike has spent pretty much all his career working reduced hours: he’s been working four days a week for more than 15 years.
+To help you get to a shorter workweek, I sat down to interview Mike about how he does it.

 Q. What does a sane workweek mean to you?

 MIKE: Well, I only ever worked full time for about 1 year, and I learned pretty quickly that a sane workweek for me was less than 40 hours a week.
 I guess it’s up to each individual, but I think most of us are forced to work more than we’d like, and at least for me 30-32 hours is better.

 I want to work on average less, but I make it clear [when starting a job] that [I understand] things happen, stuff needs to get done.
 I would definitely work longer hours here and there.

 Q. How did you realize you wanted to work less hours?

 MIKE: Part of the reason I decided to demand this so early was, I started that first job when I was in university, and I stayed on for several years part-time while I was school.
 My contract was 10 hours a week, not very much but I was also going to classes and had to do homework and shit.
 I suppose that got me used to being able to go cycling or climbing or hiking on fairly short notice.

 They were terrible at planning at this company, when a contract deadline was coming up everyone was working 60 to 70-hour weeks, having dinner at the office all the time.
 I wasn’t forced to get caught up in that, since I had my excuse of going to school.
 I worked a lot more than 10 hours I was contracted to, though.